yandex/yandex-tank/README.md

 **RESTRICTION: latin letters allowed only.**

 ### SSL
-To activate SSL add 'ssl = 1' to load.conf.
+To activate SSL add 'ssl = 1' to load.ini.
 Don't forget to change port number to appropriate value.
 Now, our basic config looks like that:
 ```
 [phantom]